Free-Riding in Multi-Issue Decisions: The Model

 \section{The Model}

 As is customary, we write $[k]$ to denote $\{1,\dots, k\}$.

-We study a form of multi-issue decision making, where for each issue there are two or more possible options available.
+We study a form of multi-issue decision making, where for each issue there are two or more possible options (candidates) available.
+We mostly focus on the sequential case where issues are decided one after the other.
 Furthermore, we assume that for each issue each voter submits an approval ballot, i.e., a subset of candidates that she likes.
 Formally, $k$ denotes the number of issues and $C_1,\dots,C_k$ the respective sets of candidates.
 Let $N=[n]$ denote the set of voters.
 We write $A_i(v)\subseteq C_i$ for the approval ballot of voter~$v$ concerning issue~$i$.
-In combination, we call such a triple $\elec=(\{C_i\}_{i\in [k]}, N, \{A_i\}_{i\in [k]})$ an \emph{election}.
-If $k$ is clear from the context, we write $\bar C$ for $\{C_i\}_{i\in [k]}$ and $\bar A$ for $\{A_i\}_{i\in [k]}$.
+In combination, we call such a triple $\elec=\langle (C_i)_{i=1}^k,\, N,\, (A_i)_{i=1}^k\rangle$ an \emph{election}.
+If $k$ is clear from the context, we write $\bar C$ for $(C_i)_{i=1}^k$ and $\bar A$ for $(A_i)_{i=1}^k$.